 Still need more data?

 In cases where you’ll need more data to use for your streaming needs, we’d recommend you spend an extra $20 a month and move up to the Unlimited Plan, which already gives you unlimited data on a fast NBN50 speed tier.
+Aside from getting more data, you’ll get peace of mind – that means no surprises at the end of the month when you open the bill.

 If you’re not sure how much data you’ll need, don’t worry – Telstra allows you to change between plans without penalty at the end of any month.
 Another good news is, you can sign up without any contract commitment with Telstra’s new standalone internet plans.
 You just need to shell out a one-off modem fee of $216.